RosettaCommons/rosetta_clone_tools/README.md

 Rosetta Clone Tools
 ===================
-### A public repository with scripts and tools for cloning and setting up RosettaCommons repositories.
+A public repository with scripts and tools for cloning and setting up RosettaCommons repositories.

+### This repository is mostly a historical artifact.

+For most purposes, you can just simply clone https://github.com/RosettaCommons/rosetta as you would any other Github repository.

+These scripts were primarily needed in the past, when we had a different organization of things.

 How to clone Rosetta
 --------------------

 ```
 curl -kL https://raw.github.com/RosettaCommons/rosetta_clone_tools/master/get_rosetta.sh > get_rosetta.sh && bash get_rosetta.sh
 ```